-If you're on the hunt for a life insurance policy here are some tips to get you started.
+If you want a cheap life insurance policy that still offers you great protection, here are some tips to get you started.

 Do you need life insurance?

-Life insurance is an important piece of cover, but it's an insurance policy that is scarily overlooked by many.
-According to Tesco Bank, one in four mortgage holders have no life insurance at all.
-Should they die, that means they would leave their loved ones to not only have to cope without them and their salary, but also pay off that mammoth debt.
+Should they die, that means they would leave their loved ones to not only have to cope without them and their salary, but also pay off that mammoth mortgage debt.

 Of course, not everyone needs life insurance.
-But if someone would be left worse off financially if you died, such as a spouse or child, then it really is essential.
+But if someone would be left in financial difficulty if you died, such as a spouse or child, then it really is essential.

 What type of life insurance policy do I need?

 Life insurance comes in various forms so it is important that you pick the type that most suits your situation.
 Here are the main ones you can pick from: